Population Characteristics

 Population of Addington Highlands by Ethnicity and Origin

 The population of Addington Highlands is quite diverse, which contributes to the town's vibrant cultural landscape.
 Addington Highlands is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 27.27% of the total population, followed by Scottish (26.06%), Irish (24.65%), Canadian (20.61%), and German (16.57%).
+The top 5 ethnicities and origins in Addington Highlands are English, which accounts for 27.27% of the total population, followed by Scottish (26.06%), Irish (24.65%), Canadian (20.61%), and German (16.57%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |